 Architecture drawings are the foundation of every successful construction and remodeling project.
 And fortunately, it’s easier than ever to create different types of architectural drawings.

-Gone are the days of tediously drafting hand-drawn sketches or slaving over a CAD program for days on end.
+Gone are the days of tediously drafting hand-drawn sketches or slaving over a CAD program for weeks on end.

-In the post we’ll give you everything you need to get started:
+In the post, we’ll give you everything you need to get started:

-What is an Architectural Drawing?
+What is Architectural Drawing?
+A Quick Overview

 Architecture drawings are important for several reasons:

-• And finally, an architect’s drawings provide a detailed record of the inner workings of a building, which is necessary for future maintenance.
+- And finally, an architect’s drawings provide a detailed record of the inner workings of a building, which is necessary for future maintenance.

+What types of drawings might you need?
 Let’s learn more about those in the next section.

-11 Types of Architecture Drawings:
+13 Types of Architecture Drawings:

 With modern home design software like Cedreo, you can even create 3D site plans that show the landscaping design along with a 3D floor plan drawing of the home’s interior.